Ubuntu 16.04 LTS

-The Ubuntu Security Team continues its dedication to providing security updates for Ubuntu 16.04 LTS beyond the five-year standard support with Extended Security Maintenance (ESM).
+The Ubuntu Security Team continues its dedication to providing security updates for Ubuntu 16.04 LTS beyond the five-year standard support with Expanded Security Maintenance (ESM).

 * Since the start of the ESM phase

-Vim could be made to crash if it opened a specially crafted file.
+GlusterFS could be made to crash if it received a specially crafted request.

 29 March 2023